WIZnet-Azure-Sphere/ASG210_App/Software/GPIO_HLApp_mt3620_BareMetal/README.md

  LED1 AZURE on the WIZnet ASG210 begins blinking.

- Press button A repeatedly to cycle through the 3 possible blink rates.
+ Press user button repeatedly to cycle through the 3 possible blink rates.

 You will need the component ID to stop or start the application.
 To get the component ID, enter the command `azsphere device app show-status`.
 Azure Sphere will return the component ID (a GUID) and the current state (running, stopped, or debugging) of the application.